yegor256/qulice/README.md

 $ mvn clean install -Pqulice
 ```

-Keep in mind that JDK7 and Maven 3.1.0 are the lowest versions you may use.
+Keep in mind that JDK 11+ and Maven 3.8+ are the lowest versions you may use.